-- \$G Returns you to the top-level loop, i.e. exits the break abruptly. - \$P Attempts to proceed from the break.
+- ^ Returns you to the next higher level break loop.
+(There can be more than one, if you generate an error in a break loop.) - OK Attempts to proceed from the break, returning NIL from CERROR.
 This will only work if the error is "correctable".
 For this to work, you have to know how to correct the error.
 Some cases are obvious.
 If a function is undefined, you must define it.
 If a variable is unbound you must set it to a value.
-In fact these are the main cases where \$P is useful.
+In fact these are the main cases where OK is useful.
 Most other error types require you to return a value, which will then be used to repair the error.
-This requires (RETURN value), which is documented below. \$P is equivalent to (RETURN nil).
+This requires (OK value), which is documented below.
+OK is equivalent to (OK nil).
+If the error is not correctable, see "GO" below. - (OK <value>)

-(RETURN < value >)

-Attempt to proceed from the break, returning the specified value.
+Attempt to proceed from the break, returning the specified value from CERROR.
 This value is returned to the error handler.
 It is used in an attempt to repair the error.
 E.g. if the system complains that something is not an symbol, you should return a symbol.
 The system will attempt to do whatever it was trying to do, using the symbol you return instead of the original non-symbol.